hashicorp/vagrant/website/source/docs/triggers/index.html.md

 end
 ```

-Global and machine scopped triggers will execute in the order that they are
+Global and machine-scoped triggers will execute in the order that they are
 defined within a Vagrantfile.
 Take for example an abstracted Vagrantfile:

 ```